hello-addweb/react-code-demo/Ecommerce_app/backend_sample/README.md

-# hanooot_backend_products_service
+# ecommerce_backend_products_service

 ## Overview

-This project serves as a template for a Hanooot backend application.
+This project serves as a template for a Ecommerce backend application.
 It includes configurations for local development, building, testing, and deploying to different environments.

 ## Prerequisites